 Notes: The figure shows how exposure to Ramadan during the episodes of gestation (namely, birth month, conception month, and middle-gestation months) is determined when the child's exact birth date is not available.
 The unavailability of the child's exact birth date makes exposure assignment more uncertain because the child could have been born in any day from the first to the last day of the child's reported birth month.
-Therefore, a birth month and a conception month, instead of a birth day and a conception day, are specified, depending on the assumption on the length of gestation.
+Therefore, a birth month and a conception month, instead of a birth day and a conception day, are specified, depending on the assumption on length of gestation.
 Three scenarios are considered for gestation length: 7, 8, and 9 months.
 The exposure assignment can be shown with examples.
 If a Ramadan starts from day 25 of the child's birth month (Example 1) and the child was born in day 15 of the month, then 5 days of exposure will be assigned to the child's birth month; whereas the child is in fact not exposed to Ramadan before birth.
-If a Ramadan starts before the child's presumed conception month; whereas the actual exposure during the conception month is for 5 days if the conception took place exactly 270 days before birth.
+If a Ramadan starts before the child's presumed conception month and ends in day 20 of the month (Example 2), then 20 days of exposure will be assigned to the child's conception month; whereas the actual exposure during the conception month is for 5 days if the conception took place exactly 270 days before birth.
 If a Ramadan starts after the presumed conception month or finishes before the presumed birth month (Examples 3 and 4), then it is more likely that exposure is assigned correctly.